 - February 18, 2019, Atlantic Salmon Ecosystems Forum (Quebec City, Canada)

-- May 2017, Fort Goff Creek and Iron Gate Dam at Klamath Basin, (CA, United States)
+- May 2017, Fort Goff Creek and Iron Gate Dam at Klamath Basin, (California, United States)

 - November 2016, Fish Technology Center at Bozeman (Montana, United States)